01-edu/public/subjects/unmatch/README.md

 Write a function, `Unmatch`, that returns the element of the slice that does not have a correspondent pair.

-- If all the number have a correspondent pair, it shoud return `-1`.
+- If all the number have a correspondent pair, it should return `-1`.

 ### Expected function